nodejumper-org/bash-utils/ssl/README.md

 ```
 -u - target user (optional, current user by default)
 -d - domain name
--s - service to be restarted after each ssl certificate renewal, you can pass multiple service names
+-s - a service name that will be restarted after every ssl certificate renewal, you can pass this argument multiple times
 -p - generate PKS12 file (optional, false by dafault)
 ```